 Does Positano have a beach?

 Yes!
 Positano does have a beach and it is called Spiaggia Grande.
-This is the main beach that sits at the base of the colourful village of Positano.
+This is the main beach that sits at the base of the colorful village of Positano.
 However, as you will see there are quite a few beaches around Positano as well that are stunning and beyond enjoyable.

 Is Positano Beach free?